hpi-epic/gpucsl/docs/Public-api.md

 devices: List[int] = [0],
 sync_device: int = None,) -> SkeletonResult

-Does the skeleton discovery using a conditional independence test for a multivariate normal data distribution.
-Supports the use of multiple gpus.
-Just give an array with multiple entries to the devices parameter (provided your machine includes multiple gpus)
+Performs the skeleton discovery using a conditional independence test for a multivariate normal data distribution.
+Offers a multi GPU support.
+For that, provide an array with device IDs as the devices parameter (provided your system includes multiple GPUs)

 ### Parameters
 - skeleton: A numpy array representing a fully connected graph with as many vertices as there are variables contained in data.